 I took deep breaths and lived in the moment.
 I looked into the crowd into the eyes of either a young Italian girl or an elderly Italian woman.
 They all proceeded in honor of a man who died for others.
 For me, observing this culture and seeing these women gave me the peace in my heart that I needed to close the door in order to move on without feeling the guilt I had been feeling.
 For whatever reason, because I wasn’t there to see her when she died, I felt guilty and I needed to let that go.
 Me being hard on myself made me feel unsettled inside.
 And, for whatever reason, this procession and this moment during my quest made me start to feel at peace in my heart and especially within my soul.

-- Go out and talk to friends, coworkers and try to remain as normal and as a routine as possible.
+- Go out and talk to friends, coworkers and try to retain as normal a routine as possible.
 You don’t have to talk to them about your grief, but it does help to go out and make new memories while you are trying to let the pain subside.

 - Cry when it hurts, but don’t let it consume you.
 Suppressing feelings is not a normal thing to do.
-It only results into delayed, and sometimes worse, outcomes.
+It only results in delayed, and sometimes worse, outcomes.

-- Seek professional counseling if you feel like you can’t do your normal routine and things aren’t getting better.
+- Seek professional counseling if you feel like you can’t follow your everyday routine and things aren’t getting better.

 - Try not to internalize your sadness.
 Write to your family and friends back home or write to a stranger.
-Maybe talking to someone you don’t know as well as someone you do know will help you get out some of the suppressed feelings you are experiencing.
+Maybe talking to someone you don’t know as well as someone you do know will help you release some of the suppressed feelings you are experiencing.

-- Find a hobby and find a way to focus on making it as meaningful as you can while you are abroad.
+- Start a new hobby and find a way to focus on making it as meaningful as you can while you are abroad.

 - Listen to feedback from friends and family.
 Be aware of what they say and note whether or not you need to adjust your lifestyle choices.
-Resiliency abroad begins once you understand your behavior and its effects, and how you should adjust to be able to recover from grief in order to become your better self.
+Resilience begins once you understand your behavior and its effects, and how you should adjust to being able to recover from grief in order to become your better self.

 - ENCOURAGE people in your life to try their best.
 Teachers, get to know your students’ needs, and most important, get to know your students before telling them they CAN’T do something.
 This type of behavior causes learner anxiety and self-doubt.